Alejandra-savagebriz/Term-Project-1/Report.md

 <p align="justify">The dataset was generously shared by Olist, a leading player in the Brazilian marketplace landscape.
 Olist serves as a bridge between small businesses across Brazil and various sales channels, simplifying the process through a single contractual agreement.
 These small businesses can list their products for sale on Olist Store, and Olist handles the logistics, facilitating direct shipping to customers through its network of partners.
 For more information about Olist, please visit their website at www.olist.com.

 <p align="justify">The order fulfillment process on Olist Store involves the following steps: when a customer places an order, a seller is promptly notified to prepare and ship the order.
 Upon the customer's receipt of the product or upon the estimated delivery date, the customer is invited to participate in a satisfaction survey via email.
 This survey enables the customer to provide feedback by assigning a rating to their purchase experience and by adding comments.
 Each order within this dataset may consist of multiple individual items.
 Each of these items could be fulfilled by different sellers.
-Importantly, all textual references to specific stores and partners have been anonymized and substituted with the names of prominent Game of Thrones noble houses.  </p>
+Importantly, all textual references to specific stores and partners have been anonymized and substituted with the names of prominent Game of Thrones noble houses.

+<p align="justify"> Source: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce </p>
 ### Structure of the data
 The data used for this project has nine different datasets:
 1. Customers